megabyte-labs/ansibler/README.blueprint.md

 1. Start by dumping the results of your test to `./.molecule-results/YEAR-MONTH-DAY-scenario_tag.txt`.
 You can do that by running: `PY_COLORS=0 molecule test > .molecule-results/2021-08-07-docker-snap.txt` (make sure to put PY_COLORS=0 at the beginning of the command so the colors are stripped).

-2. Then, simply run `ansibler --generate-compatibility-chart` and a new `package.ansibler.json` will be generated, which will just be a copy of your current package.json, but with the addition of your brand new compatibility chart under `blueprint.compatibility`.
+2. Then, simply run `ansibler --generate-compatibility-chart` and a new `ansibler.json` will be generated, which will have your brand new compatibility chart under `compatibility_matrix`.
 It will look something like this:

 ```
-"compatibility": [
+"compatibility_matrix": [
     ["OS Family", "OS Version", "Status", "Idempotent", "Tested On"],
     ["Fedora", "33", "❌", "❌", "April 4th, 2006"],
     ["Ubuntu", "focal", "✅", "❌", "February 5th, 2009"],